Rohan-s18/Python-Cookbook/OpenCV/README.md

 There are different projects within this directory, which are:
   - **Introduction:** Intro project to understand how OpenCV works.
   - **Image Processing:** Intermediate OpenCV project used for simple image arithmetic and stuff.
+  - **Video Processing:** OpenCV Project used for video processing and scence detection.